dillagr/useful-trainings/README.md

+## _Why did I put this together?_
+Techical trainings (or technology focused trainings) are not taught in school.
+In school you and I are taught the scientific method of learning.
+This is not the case when you leave school and go into the industry to apply what you learned.
+It will take some time to get accustomed to the change of environment.

+Why not jumpstart and upskill?
+This is the primary reason for the existence of this list.
+Learning is a wonderful experience and the knowledge you gain can on a personal level and likewise on a professional level!

 ## _Training Resources for Online Learning_
 Useful links for online training courses.
 These links will be updated as time permits.
 Some are based in Python and others are non-Python, and may be connected to the Python ecosystem as a whole.